+Hills travelled the English speaking world in search of interviewees willing to discuss intimacy and sex.
 Her subjects span people in late teenage-hood to those in their early 30's.
-Their stories are intertwined with lite sociological narrative with a bit of personal commentary mixed in.
-As a kinky person myself, this subject's story stood out the most:
+Their stories are interspersed with a light sociological narrative with a bit of personal commentary mixed in.

-I was thrilled to read about the glorification and sensationalizing of kinky and sex positive people at various points throughout The Sex Myth.
+I was thrilled to read about the glorification, and sensationalising of kinky and sex-positive people at various points throughout The Sex Myth.
 Hills directly addresses the hyper-sexed down-for-anything kinky stereotype by drawing from the perspectives of real kinksters to debunk it.

-Nyn is one of the handful of kinky and/or poly subjects serving as a comparison against the kind of kink and non-monogamous lifestyle branded by mainstream women's mags and entertainment.
-BDSM and alt sex/relationships are utilized here as one example of how culture attempts to be permissive of certain sexual behaviors once (and to some, still) considered devious.
+Nyn is one of the handfuls of kinky and/or poly subjects serving as a comparison against the kind of kink and non-monogamous lifestyle branded by mainstream women's mags and entertainment.
+BDSM and alt-sex/relationships are utilised here as one example of how culture attempts to be permissive of certain sexual behaviours once (and to some, still) considered devious.
 But promoting any one brand of sex-positivity is constrictive, not permissive.

 'A lot of gay guys don't like ¨gay guys'' very much,' Yusuf observes...'[They're] trying to redefine being gay as something that is also very masculine and identifying more with straight men than with gay men.''

 While sexual minorities may not be the focus of this text as a whole, they certainly have a recurring role that is integral to this book's theme.
-But among all the virgins, kinksters, asexuals, poly folk, trans people, frat bros, sorority girls, openly gay, and sexually deprived interviewees, it is nearly impossible to distinguish those sexual minorities from the rest–because each subject feels just as marginalized as the next, for their own unique and often relatable set of reasons.
+But among all the virgins, those into kink, asexuals, poly folk, trans people, frat bros, sorority girls, openly gay, and sexually deprived interviewees, it is nearly impossible to distinguish those sexual minorities from the rest.
+The problem is that each subject feels just as marginalised as the next, for their own unique and often relatable set of reasons.